 Use the FREEandCLEAR Lender Directory to find lenders that offer bank statement mortgages and other programs for self-employed borrowers

-It is important to work with a lender who has processed and closed many mortgages for self-employed borrowers because they better understand the complexities and nuances of the application process and hopefully work harder and smarter on your behalf to close your loan.
+It is important to work with a lender who has extensive experience working with self-employed borrowers because they better understand the complexities and nuances of the application process and hopefully work harder and smarter on your behalf to close your loan.
 Contact multiple lenders in the table below to find the one that best meets your needs as a self-employed applicant.

 Self-Employed Mortgage Guidelines: https://www.fanniemae.com/content/guide/selling/b3/3.2/01.html